 ARM enters American monitoring market

-LAS VEGAS--Active Response Monitoring, a division of Canadian security solutions provider Voxcom, made its American debut here at ISC West yesterday.
+LAS VEGAS--Active Response Monitoring, a division of Canadian security solutions provider Voxcom, made its American debut here at ISC West in late March.
 Active Response Monitoring, which features a wholesale dealer program, employs SecureNet, a monitoring, notification and video services platform developed by Infinity Systems, a software development company based in Australia.

 "ARM services can be branded by the dealer," said Keddie, demonstrating on a flatscreen computer in his company's booth.
 Alarm signals are first reported to the end user, who may disarm from their mobile phone in the case of a false alarm.

 Currently, Voxcom services 122,000 accounts, mostly in Canada.
 According to Keddie, Voxcom is hoping that ARM's debut at ISC West will change that by expanding their footprint in the U.S.